 Early Career Healthtech Network (ExCHaNge) is open to University of Oxford researchers for multidisciplinary backgrounds with broad social science, health services, engineering, policy and regulatory interests, in medical devices and diagnostics, medicine and digital health.
 The network holds research meetings, organizes social events and invites external speakers.

 The Immunology Network supports the huge community of researchers across the University who have an interest in immunology, infection and inflammation.
 The Immunology Network aims to stimulate cross-disciplinary collaboration, encourage the sharing of resources and expertise, support and disseminate funding opportunities and promote the impact of your research- enabling the execution of world-class science.
-You can join the Immunology Network by signing up here.
+You can join the Immunology Network by sending an email to firstname.lastname@example.org.

 Innovation Forum is a global network of forward-thinking scientists, healthcare professionals, entrepreneurs and investors with fifteen branches spread across three continents.
 As part of this international network, Innovation Forum Oxford is committed to accelerating the development of innovative technology by bringing together academics, industry experts, clinicians and policy makers.